 Background and activities

 The subject of my PhD project is civil-military relations in Nordic countries in the period 2001-2014.
-While we can expect the shock of 9/11 to change the dynamics of civil-military relations, the specific conditions and outcomes are unclear.
+While we can expect the shock of 9/11 and its aftermath to change the dynamics of civil-military relations, the specific conditions and outcomes are unclear.
 The main aim of the project is to examine whether expeditionary warfare post-9/11 has shifted the civil-military balance of authority and influence in favour of the military in the Nordic countries.
 Has the military expert become more influential, or is the political authority tightening its control of the armed forces?
 The project is based on a qualitative comparative study of Denmark, Finland, Norway and Sweden.

 Teaching at NTNU: